 We evaluate RAIGen using an Attribute Presence metric based on VQA-style attribute verification commonly used in text-to-image evaluation \citep{Hu_2023_ICCV}.
 For each discovered minority attribute, we convert its language annotation (Section~\ref{sec:method}) into an attribute query and apply it to every generated image.
 To mitigate evaluator-specific biases, we do not rely on a single vision-language model; instead, we query both Llama 4-Scout \cite{meta2025llama4scout} and Qwen3-VL-8B-Instruct \cite{bai2025qwen3vltechnicalreport} for each image–attribute pair and aggregate their binary outputs via majority vote.
-Attribute Presence is then defined as the fraction of images for which the ensemble predicts the attribute is present (lower values indicate stronger underrepresentation). lower presence indicates stronger underrepresentation.
+Attribute Presence is then defined as the fraction of images for which the ensemble predicts the attribute is present (lower values indicate stronger rarity).
 We compare RAIGen against OpenBias~\citep{D'Inca_2024_CVPR}, which targets majority attributes; while prior open-set approaches reveal what models tend to overproduce, RAIGen complements them by uncovering attributes the model systematically suppresses.
-Additional details on evaluation metrics appear in Appendix~\ref{supp_sec:eval_details}.
+Additional details on evaluation is in Appendix~\ref{supp_sec:eval_details}.

 \myparagraph{Quantitative results} Table~\ref{tab:presence_wino_coco_models} reports Attribute Presence for Stable Diffusion v1.4 and SDXL on WinoBias (Prof) and COCO, comparing minority attributes surfaced by RAIGen to majority attributes discovered by OpenBias~\citep{D'Inca_2024_CVPR}.
 Across both datasets, OpenBias attributes occur with high frequency, whereas RAIGen attributes appear substantially less often, confirming that RAIGen isolates features that are encoded but rarely expressed under standard sampling.
 Notably, RAIGen presence is slightly lower in SDXL than SD v1.4 on both WinoBias and COCO, suggesting that increased model capacity does not necessarily translate into higher expression of rare modes.